 - Come with a guarantee of no leaching for the entire lifespan of the project.

 - Have no joins and seals.

 2. Tank Installation

-Whilst a concrete tanks installation may require multiple components that need to be pieced together on site, in some cases even multiple deliveries, the implementation of a SPEL stormwater treatment device is quick and efficient — your fibreglass tank will arrive complete in just one delivery!
+Whilst the installation of a concrete tank may require multiple components that need to be pieced together on-site, in some cases even multiple deliveries, the implementation of a SPEL stormwater treatment device is quick and efficient — your fibreglass tank will arrive complete in just one delivery!